-3.6.3 Lack of detail on processes for liaising and consulting with local communities and deciding on spending priorities.
+3.7.3 Lack of detail on processes for liaising and consulting with local communities and deciding on spending priorities.

 Response: The Regulations set out that 15% of the CIL monies raised in a locality will be allocated to the town or community council in which the development takes place, provided that it meets the requirement to 'support the development of the area'.
 This is not to say that additional money will not be spent in that town or community council area.
-The amount to be spent in a locality will depend on the Council's priorities as set out in its Infrastructure Plan, which will be prepared in consultation with local communities.
+The amount to be spent in a locality will depend on the Council's priorities as set out in its Infrastructure Plan, which will be finalised in consultation with local communities.
 It would be hoped that the County Council and town and community councils would be able to align their priorities to ensure that the best use is made of available resources.
 A protocol for liaising and consulting with local communities and deciding on spending priorities will be developed as CIL is progressed.
 One option might be to enter into a formal agreement with a town or community Council.
-A draft of such an agreement (as used by Caerphilly Council) is attached as Appendix E. One of the advantages of such agreements is that the expertise of County Council officers could be utilised to make best use of resources, e.g. by assisting in drawing down match funding for community projects.
+One of the advantages of such agreements is that the expertise of County Council officers could be utilised to make best use of resources, e.g. by assisting in drawing down match funding for community projects.
 Prior to the adoption of CIL, a protocol for liaising and consulting with local communities and deciding on spending priorities will be established.
 Further reports will be made to Members to seek agreement on the form of this protocol.

-3.6.4 A need for the Council to set out its approach to CIL relief.
+3.7.4 A need for the Council to set out its approach to CIL relief.

 Response: The CIL Regulations make a number of provisions for charging authorities to give relief from the levy.
 Some of these exemptions are mandatory, including development for charitable purposes and social housing.
 Discretionary relief can be offered in exceptional circumstances where a specific scheme cannot afford to pay the levy.
 The powers to offer relief can be activated and deactivated at any point after the charging schedule is approved.
-At present, it is not intended to offer exceptional circumstances relief.
-It is considered that a rigorous process has been followed in establishing the proposed CIL rate and if developers disagree with the proposed rates they will have the opportunity to challenge them at Examination.
+At present, it is not intended to offer exceptional circumstances that a rigorous process has been followed in establishing the proposed CIL rate and if developers disagree with the proposed rates they will have the opportunity to challenge them at Examination.

-- 3.7 An amended charging schedule (excluding maps), incorporating the results of the revised viability testing is attached as Appendix F. This will form the basis for next formal stage in the CIL preparation process the consultation on the Draft Charging Schedule (DCS). - 3.8 Next steps. - 3.8.1 It is intended to report the DCS, together with the results of the consultation and the revised viability testing, to Planning Committee, Cabinet and Council, with a view to seeking endorsement of the DCS to issue for consultation purposes.
-The next stage will then be to submit the DCS for Examination, together with any representations received in order that they can considered by an independent inspector. - 3.8.2 Before a report can be taken to Cabinet and Council further work will be required on refining the Regulation 123 List and supporting Infrastructure Plan as, while these will not specifically be examined by the inspector, it is necessary to be able to demonstrate that there is a need for infrastructure in the County that cannot be financed by other sources (the 'funding gap').
-At Examination a charging authority needs to set out a draft list of the projects or types of infrastructure that are to be funded in whole or in part by the levy, together with any known site-specific matters for which section 106 contributions may continue to be sought. - 3.8.3 The Affordable Housing SPG referred to above also needs to be reported to Planning Committee, Cabinet and Council in order to seek the formal adoption of the document as SPG to support the Monmouthshire LDP.
-This SPG has not been put forward for adoption to date in order to await the results of the revised CIL viability testing to enable Members to be made fully aware of the SPG's implications for CIL (and potentially the percentage of affordable housing that can be achieved under LDP policy).
-In this respect, the revised viability testing has not indicated any adverse impacts on viability from the policies set out in the SPG.
+3.8 Next steps.

+- 3.8.1 Following the consultation, the next stage will be to submit the DCS for Examination, together with any representations received, in order that they can considered by an independent inspector. - 3.8.2 The Affordable Housing SPG referred to above also needs to be reported to Planning Committee, Cabinet and Council in order to seek the formal adoption of the document as SPG to support the Monmouthshire LDP.
+This SPG was not put forward for adoption at an earlier date in order to await the results of the revised CIL viability testing to enable Members to be made fully aware of the SPG's implications for CIL (and potentially the percentage of affordable housing that can be achieved under LDP policy).
+In this respect, the revised viability testing has not indicated any adverse impacts on viability arising from the policies set out in the SPG.